naskoap/rann/README.md

 Hyperopt and Optuna are two Python-based tools designed to help with the step of __hyperparameter optimization__ in a machine learning pipeline.
 Both have UI features that allow users to compare the performance of different parameter combinations, and both integrate with standard Python ML libraries, including `scikit-learn` and `Tensorflow`.

-Official resources for Hyperopt and Optuna are provided below:
+Official resources for Hyperopt and Optuna are provided below, and more information on these tools (and hyperparmaeter tuning in general) can be found in the README within the `/experiment` folder of this project.

 #### Hyperopt: